fiberhood/MorphleLogic/README.md

     make copy_config_block

+If you need a reminder of the possible targets for *make* just do:

+    make help

 If the various PDK packages have been installed with the correct versions then this step can be skipped:

     make pdk